Ardakilic/WhatTheTag/README.md

 ![](http://i.imgur.com/jH6CfoP.png)

-You can check all the images at [this imgur album](http://imgur.com/a/pK047)
+You can check all the images at [this Imgur album](http://imgur.com/a/pK047).

 ##Installation